 The trouble with buying property in Marbella is too many individuals think it’s easy to be a real estate agent on the Costa del Sol.
 Many flock over just in the nick of time when the buying really begins – usually before the summer.
 So, basically what you want to make sure of when buying property in Marbella is you are not dealing with a purported agent working with a Mobile phone out of the trunk of his or her luxury car.

-Step 3 in the Buying Process: Look for the About Us section of a website
+Step 3: Look for the About Us section of a website

 The key here is looking for an office location and above all else a landline number.
 Calling a mobile should set off some alarms immediately.
 Taking a trip over to Marbella is time consuming and you certainly don’t want your time wasted.